lungoruscello/PyGridAgg/README.md

 ## Built-in Data Aggregators

-Built-in data aggregators are listed below.
+The built-in data aggregators are listed below.
 All of them use [`np.ufunc.at`](https://numpy.org/doc/stable/reference/generated/numpy.ufunc.at.html) for fast inplace point-data aggregations.

-**CountAggregator**: Simply counts the number of points in each grid cell.
+* **CountAggregator**: Simply counts the number of points in each grid cell

-**WeightedSumAggregator** and **WeightedAverageAggregator**:
+* **WeightedSumAggregator** and **WeightedAverageAggregator**:
 Respectively compute a weighted sum and a weighted average of points in each cell (given an array of aggregation weights for all points).

-**MinimumWeightAggregator** and **MaximumWeightAggregator**:
+* **MinimumWeightAggregator** and **MaximumWeightAggregator**:
 Respectively compute the minimum and maximum weight of points in each grid cell (given an array of aggregation weights for all points).

-## Customisation
+## Custom Aggregators

-PyGridAgg allows you to define your own data aggregators.
-To do so, inherit from `BasePointAggregator` and implement the `aggregate` function, which is expected to return a 2D numpy array.
+PyGridAgg allows you to define your own data aggregators by inheriting from `BasePointAggregator` and implementing the `aggregate` function.

-The example below shows a simple, custom aggregator that counts points whose weight is above a specified threshold.
+To illustrate, let's implement an aggregator that only counts points
+within grid cells if an associated point weight is above a specified *threshold*.

 ```python
 import numpy as np